 - Quality Control: how do you know that all of your records were scanned and indexed properly?

-- Security: How secure is their facility, and are they SOC II Type 2 & HIPAA certified?
+- Security: how secure is their facility, and are they SOC 2 Type 2 certified and HIPAA compliant?

 Ingestion into EHR/EMR Systems

 In addition to eliminating the manual labor of pulling charts the day before patients are seen, scanning paper medical records allows this information to be searchable and accessible via your EHR/EMR system like EPIC, Cerner, NextGen, and more by nurses and doctors alike.
 In this way, doctors can review patient charts from their home office or from a mobile device.

 Because the document management capabilities of EHR/EMR systems fall short of what you need, we can implement document management software like OpenText™ AppEnhancer (formerly known as ApplicationXtender).
 We can even integrate AppEnhancer so that users can search for records from within your EHR/EMR system with embedded AppEnhancer code that pulls documents from the AppEnhancer repository and displays them in your EHR/EMR so users don’t have to log into two different systems.
 It’s so transparent that your users may not even know AppEnhancer exists.

 Enhanced Patient Care & Increased Revenues